SochaDev/analytics-file-downloads/README.md

-# jquery-ga-track-downloads
+# analytics-track-downloads

-A jQuery plugin that triggers Google Analytics track event when a user downloads file attachements
+Triggers Google Analytics track event when a user clicks a file download link

 ## Requirements